-Prerequisite: ART 054 or equivalent as determined by portfolio review.
+Prerequisite: ART 054 with a minimum grade of C, or equivalent as determined by portfolio review.
 Course Advisory: SCC minimum English standard.
 Studio illustration conception, production and finish.
 Students will execute illustration projects using professional procedures and equipment.
 Emphasis is on student creative and technical development.
 Written papers and portfolio review required.
-Repeatable 1 time.
 Two hours lecture, four and one-half hours lab.

-Graphic Design I
+ART 056 3.5 Units Graphic Design I

 Provides fundamental background for terminal and transfer students planning to enter the graphic design field.
 Instruction in the professional use of design, lettering, and illustration through solution of visual communication problems.
+Field trip may be required.
 Two hours lecture, four and one-half hours lab.

-Graphic Design II
+ART 057 3.5 Units Graphic Design II

-Prerequisite: ART 056.
-Course Advisories: SCC minimum English and Math standards.
+Prerequisite: ART 056 with a minimum grade of C. Course Advisory: SCC minimum English and Math standards.
 Computer design and production methods for print and digital mediums using Macintosh computers and Adobe and other software programs for layout, illustration, typography, and animation.
 Graphic design principles are stressed.
-Repeatable 2 times.
 Two hours lecture, four and one-half hours lab.

-ART 058 Clothed Figure
+ART 058 2.0 or 3.5 Units Clothed Figure

 Course Advisory: SCC minimum English standard.
 Course emphasis is on understanding the various properties of clothing and drapery, as used with the figure in painting and drawing.
 Gesture, proportion, form and color will be studied in relation to the clothed figure.
 Projects will include a variety of costume statements including fashion, sport, fantasy or science fiction and theatre costume.
-Repeatable 1 time.
 One to two hours lecture, three to four and one-half hours lab.

-ART 060 Exhibition Design
+ART 060 3.5 Units Exhibition Design

-Course Advisory: Eligibility for ENGL 1.
+Course Advisory: Eligibility for ENGL 001.
 Provides fundamentals of designing exhibitions in galleries, museum, and alternative spaces.
 Students will gain hands-on experience managing all aspects of the Solano Art Gallery.
 Topics covered include selection, design and installation of exhibitions; defining the mission of a gallery; public relations; and career opportunties.
 Field trip may be required.
-Repeatable 2 times.
 Two hours lecture, four and one-half hours lab.